turingschool/lesson_plans/ruby_04-apis_and_scalability/client_side_storage.markdown

   - They both store data in Key/Value pairs of strings.
   - To protect the user, the data stored in localStorage and sessionStorage is shared only under the *same origin policy* - meaning that it is stored in the browser but only accessible to pages with the same domain as that which stored it.

+  If you want to read the internet's opinions of cookies vs. web storage [you can do so here](http://stackoverflow.com/questions/3220660/local-storage-vs-cookies)

-The primary differences between the two storage types are:
+The primary differences between `localStorage` and `sessionStorage` types are:

 *localStorage*: persists across tabs and is useful for data that should be stored offline.